| |

 13. Preheat oven to 350°F (180°C).

-14. Beat 1 egg with 1 tbsp milk and brush over the buns.
+14. Whisk 1 egg with 1 tbsp milk and brush over the buns for a perfect golden look.

 15. Bake for 15–20 minutes, or until golden brown.